ColoBrod/rsp_docs/account_overview.md

 ~~~

 ### PostTotalChange::forLastWeek
+:heavy_exclamation_mark: IMPORTANT: It counts orders for last 7 days, not for last week
 :memo: It takes the time for Yesterday between 00:00:01 and 23:59:59
 Pretty much the same as previous, but for DateStartLastWeek:
 strtotime('midnight - 6days 00:00:01')